kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [Workload](/docs/concepts/workload/).

-The label key indicates that this workload is used for a group of Pods.
+The annotation key indicates that this workload is used for a group of Pods.

 ### kueue.x-k8s.io/job-completions-equal-parallelism